squid-cache/squid-cache.github.io/docs/KnowledgeBase/BrokenWindowSize.md

 Other platforms will implement it differently.

 Another possibility is to add in specific routes to target networks which force a TCP window size maximum of 65535.
-This currently can't be done automatically by Squid.
+This currently cannot be done automatically by Squid.

 ## Thanks